AAMergulhao/React/README.md

  ## OVERVIEW

  The purpose of the projects on this repository are get to know how React and Redux works.

+ All those projects use [Semantin UI](https://semantic-ui.com/) for stylization

  ## Pure React
  ##### The projects below were writen just with react: